katalyst/tables/docs/orderable.md

 The Orderable extension adds the ability to bulk-update an 'order' column for model instances from an index table view.

-The extension can be enabled on a specific table instance of mixed in to a table component class.
+The extension can be enabled on a specific table instance or mixed in to a table component class.
 In either case, the extension will add new functionality to the table component and any nested row components, plus a hidden form component that needs to be rendered in the page separately.